DanieleCucurachi/daniele-cucurachi.github.io/content/authors/admin/_index.md

 ---

 I am a computational physicist, recently graduated from the MSc in Applied Physics programme at EPFL in Switzerland, determined to pursue a research career.
 My background and research interests span a wide range of exciting problems ranging from machine learning to quantum computing.
+{style="text-align: justify;"}

 On the side, I collaborate as an adVenture Partner with [Scientifica VC](https://scientifica.vc/#/en/home), a venture capital firm specializing in deep-tech start-ups.
+I am responsible for identifying innovative technological projects within universities and research departments, fostering potential investments by Scientifica.
+{style="text-align: justify;"}

 Feel free to reach out!

-{style="text-align: justify;"}